Learning Robot Safety from Sparse Human Feedback using Conformal Prediction: Nearest Neighbor Conformal Prediction

 Fig.~\ref{fig: geom_fig} (bottom) shows the geometry of $C(\epsilon)$ constructed using the unsafe-safe score (Eq.~\ref{eq: asym_score_func}).
-Qualitatively $C(\epsilon)$ constructed with the unsafe-safe score bleeds over less into the region of safe points, and in our later warning system experiments (Section~\ref{sec: warning_exp}) we show this results in fewer false alarms.
+Qualitatively $C(\epsilon)$ constructed with the unsafe-safe score intrudes less into the region of safe points.
+In our later warning system experiments (Section~\ref{sec: warning_exp}) we show this results in fewer false alarms.